Guided Query Refinement: Multimodal Hybrid Retrieval with Test-Time Optimization: Implementation Details

 \section{Implementation Details}

 \paragraph{Offline indexing. } For each model and dataset, we construct an offline index of page-level document representations.
 For ColPali-based models, multi-page documents are rendered as page images and encoded directly.
-For text-only embedding models, an ingestion pipeline converts each page to text.
+For text-only embedding models, for the ViDoRe 1 and ViDoRe 2 datasets an ingestion pipeline converts each page to text.
 We use Docling\footnote{https://docling-project.github.io/docling/}\citep{Docling} to ingest the images.
 Docling is an open library providing OCR capabilities combined with document layout analysis, allowing us to recover page content via simple function calls.
 The resulting text is stored alongside the page images without any chunking, ensuring consistent alignment between visual and textual page representations across the datasets.
 We run the document converter from Docling v$2.34$ using default parameters.
+For ViDoRe 3, we use the official markdown of the benchmark as the text input for the embedding models.

 For \jina{} \citep{gunther2025jina_v4}, a single model accepts both image and text input documents.
 We thus use it in both a vision configuration and in a text configuration, denoted \textit{Jina (Vision)} and \textit{Jina (Text)}, both running in a multi-vector setting. \textit{Jina (Text)} is thus used to test the applicability of \method{} where a multi-vector architecture is used as the the \method{} complementary encoder.